Balloon (aeronautics)

 In aeronautics, a balloon is an unpowered aerostat, which remains aloft or floats due to its buoyancy.
+It may use hot air as a lifting gas, or it may use gas that is not air like hydrogen or helium.
 A balloon may be free, moving with the wind, or tethered to a fixed point.
 It is distinct from an airship, which is a powered aerostat that can propel itself through the air in a controlled manner.

 Many balloons have a basket, gondola, or capsule suspended beneath the main envelope for carrying people or equipment (including cameras and telescopes, and flight-control mechanisms).

 Principles

 A balloon is conceptually the simplest of all flying machines.
 The balloon is a fabric envelope filled with a gas that is lighter than the surrounding atmosphere.
 As the entire balloon is less dense than its surroundings, it rises, taking along with it a basket, attached underneath, which carries passengers or payload.
 Although a balloon has no propulsion system, a degree of directional control is possible by making the balloon rise or sink in altitude to find favorable wind directions.

 There are three main types of balloons: